 Could Messi follow in the footsteps of Zlatan, David Beckham, Andrea Pirlo, Steven Gerrard, Frank Lampard (yes, a season at New York City FC in 2015 - I'd forgotten too), Wayne Rooney, Thierry Henry, Kaka, Didier Drogba and Gonzalo Higuain (currently at Inter Miami).

 Like the above-mentioned, 34-year-old Messi is undeniably in the autumn of his career and could be tempted by the adulation, glamour and riches of America.
-Planet Sport Bet has such a move at 20/1.
+He certainly seemed to enjoy it on his recent break there.

-Inter Milan are rated at 25/1.
-Their newly-installed boss Simone Inzaghi inherits a title-winning squad boasting the likes of Romelu Lukaku and Alexis Sanchez, but the club are reportedly in debt by around €500million (precisely the sum of Messi's most recent four-year deal at Barcelona).
+Newly installed Inter Milan boss Simone Inzaghi inherits a title-winning squad boasting the likes of Romelu Lukaku and Alexis Sanchez, but the club are reportedly in debt by around €500million (precisely the sum of Messi's most recent four-year deal at Barcelona).
+They seem more likely to sell than buy.

 Imagine the global frenzy it would spark if Messi joined Juventus and hooked up with his rival Cristiano Ronaldo!
-Alas, it is offered as an unlikely prospect by those in the know at 33/1.
+Alas, that also seems a pipe dream.

 Chelsea, Liverpool or Manchester United